 Before you invest, you need to ask yourself what you want to accomplish.

 How much time till you will need the money?
-By dividing your goals into long- and short-term, you’ll make selecting the right investments a lot easier:
+By dividing your goals into long and short-term, you will make selecting the right investments a lot easier:

 How much risk are you willing to take?
 Every investment involves some degree of risk.
 You have to decide how you feel about risk:

 The main thing is that you find a comfortable balance between potential risk and potential earnings.

 Open-end funds continually create new units or redeem issued units on demand of investors.
 The unit holders can buy the units of the fund or redeem them on a continuous basis at the prevailing Net Asset Value (NAV) by simply contacting the Asset Management Company (AMC) and the AMC will facilitate in the particular transaction.

 Closed-end funds have a fixed number of shares outstanding and do not redeem if investors want to sell; instead, the shares trade in the secondary markets (stock market, e.g. PSX).